What is the Connecticut Pro Bono Network?

 1. Tax Issue - University of Connecticut School of Law Tax Referral.
 In order to be eligible for services at UConn, prospective clients with tax issues must meet income guidelines.
 If an individual does not meet the guideline then a CBA pro bono attorney will be referred the case.
 The department at UConn will provide the pro bono attorney with support if there are any questions along the way.

 2. Veteran Assistance - The Connecticut Veterans Legal Center (CVLC) conducts intakes, assesses cases, refers cases to volunteer attorneys, and provides assistance to the volunteers who take veteran benefit cases.
 An attorney must be accredited by the Department of Veteran Affairs (VA) in order to assist a claimant.
-Trainings for accreditation will take place at the CBA on October 5, 2012.

 3. Assist a Non-Profit - The Pro Bono Partnership assist non-profits with their business legal needs, whether it be creating and reviewing bylaws, employment issues, tax issues or anything else relating to the non-profit.